I’m excited to share How to Make DIY Placemats No Sew using burlap fabric and fabric glue for Spring.

 Use a large mixing bowl or disposal baking pan to mix glue and water.

 Mix Elmers glue with an equal amount of water and stir well.
-You can use mod podge if you prefer, but it’s more expensive, and both work equally well.
+You can use Mod Podge if you prefer, but it’s more expensive.
+Both work equally well.
 Since I had a small amount of each, I mixed both together for this project.

 Add the burlap fabric strips to the glue mixture and saturate thoroughly.